cmhillm75/pandas-challenge/README.md

 # pandas-challenge
+I am turning this assignment in late because I was in the hospital for a week when we were working on this assignment.
-jupyter notebook file name is module_four and is located in the PyCitySchools folder.
+To keep up with where the class was when I returned, I held off until I had the time to circle back and complete. jupyter notebook file name is module_four and is located in the PyCitySchools folder.
 The read in csv files are located in the Resources folder.